6 Positive & Negative Effects Of Single Parenting

 The responsibility of raising a kid alone can be overwhelming for a single parent.
 So don’t hesitate to reach out to your friends and family and seek their support.

-If your reason for single parenting is divorce, your children will also suffer from adjustment problems or may have the feeling of being ashamed.
-If your partner stops looking out after your kids as he or she used to do before, your children may badly suffer resentment.
+If your reason for single parenting is divorce, your children will also experience adjustment problems or may have the feeling of being ashamed.
+If your partner stops looking out after your kids as they used to do before, it may give rise to resentment in your children.
 There are also chances they still hold on to bad memories of your divorce.

-If you notice your child having trouble sleeping or experiencing problems at school, you should counsel her or take her for counselling.
-Parent should also spend time with the child and give child the space to grieve.
+If you notice your child having trouble sleeping or experiencing problems at school, you should counsel her or take her for counseling.
+You should also spend time with the child and give the child the space to grieve.

-Your children are likely to suffer from self-esteem problems.
-They may crave for affection, which they will not get enough because of your busy schedule.
+Your children are likely to experience self-esteem problems.
+They may crave affection, which they will not get enough because of your busy schedule.
 Thus, they may lose expectations in their relationships later in life. or they will actually have more expectation for affection and company down the road but that will not create a healthy dynamic.
 They will take all the blame for their living conditions.
 It may be difficult for you to stop them from drawing comparisons, but you can help your children build self-regard.
-Things like acknowledging her when she has done something good and posting a card in her room about her worth will help build self-esteem.
-Another way to help children build self-esteem is let them take the lead in completing tasks with some challenges.
-Some single parents have the tender to jump in too quickly to help their children.
+Acknowledging them when they have done something good and posting a card in their room about their worth will help build self-esteem.
+Another way to help children build self-esteem is to let them take the lead in completing tasks with some challenges.
+Some single parents have the tendency to jump in too quickly to help their children.

 Children will also face the issues along with their single parents.
-They may be a sense of loss, poverty and continuous exposure to parental arguments.
+There may be a sense of loss, poverty, and continuous exposure to parental arguments.
 While the parent’s sense of loss is because of the missing spouse, a child’s loss will be a guide or a protector.
 It will be tougher for children at their young age.

 Raising kids, without the support of your better half, is not an easy thing to do as you have to single-handedly face a fair share of concerns, dilemmas, and other issues.
 However, don’t lose heart over any issues!
 You can cope with the stress with a great amount of planning and with these simple tips.